Shedding light on dark matter spikes through refractive neutrino masses

-Core-collapse SNe release almost all their gravitational binding energy ($\simeq 10^{53}$ ergs) in the form of $\mathcal{O}(10)$ MeV (anti)neutrinos of all flavors.
+\textbf{\emph{Supernova neutrino events in DUNE -- }}Core-collapse SNe release almost all their gravitational binding energy ($\simeq 10^{53}$ ergs) in the form of $\mathcal{O}(10)$ MeV (anti)neutrinos of all flavors.
 Neutrino emission happens within a timescale of about $\mathcal{O}(10)$ s, and can be divided into three distinct phases: the initial \emph{neutronization burst}, the \emph{accretion phase}, and the final \emph{cooling phase}.
 For time-of-flight delay measurements, the neutronization burst is of particular importance.
-Lasting about $25$~ms after core bounce, this phase features a sharply peaked flux of electron neutrinos ($\nu_e$) that is only weakly dependent on the progenitor star’s properties and the supernova’s hydrodynamical evolution \cite{Kachelriess:2004ds,Mirizzi:2015eza}.
+Lasting about $25$~ms after core bounce, this phase features a sharply peaked flux of electron neutrinos ($\nu_e$) that is weakly dependent on the progenitor star’s properties and the SN’s hydrodynamical evolution \cite{Kachelriess:2004ds,Mirizzi:2015eza}.
 These features make the SN neutronization phase a strong tool to extract robust neutrino mass bounds via time delay measurements \cite{Pompa:2022cxc}.

-The differential neutrino spectra for each neutrino flavor $\nu_\beta$, emitted at a time $t$ after the SN core bounce, can be described by the following quasi-thermal parameterization \cite{Tamborra:2012ac,Keil:2002in,Lang:2016zhv}, consistent with detailed numerical simulations:
+The differential neutrino spectra for each neutrino flavor emitted by the SN core bounce, can be described by the quasi-thermal (alpha-fit) parameterization discussed in \cite{Tamborra:2012ac,Keil:2002in,Lang:2016zhv}, which is consistent with detailed numerical simulations.
+As they propagate outward, neutrinos undergo adiabatic flavor conversions due to coherent forward scattering with stellar matter through the MSW effect \cite{Wolfenstein:1977ue, Mikheev:1986wj}.
+Collective neutrino oscillations are neglected for this study~\cite{Mirizzi:2015eza}, whereas Earth matter effects are omitted since their impact on neutrino mass sensitivity is negligible~\cite{Pompa:2022cxc}.